7 Ways You Can Help Fight Poverty in Your Community

 Poverty is in every community, so it’s important to know where the issues lie within your own.
 Get informed about the resources that are already available and those that are still needed.
 There are local groups doing this work that could use your help—you can then do your part in getting the word out and listening to these community experts about where you can be helpful in fighting poverty in your community.
 A great resource in Minneapolis, for example, is the Twin Cities Mutual Aid Map.
 This map shows a myriad of organizations and mutual aid efforts around the Twin Cities area that are accepting donations or other resources.

-Partner with local organizations that help the community by donating your time.
+Another helpful option is to partner with local organizations that help the community by donating time.
 Whether it’s helping out in a food kitchen or working with children after school to get their homework done, there are ways that don’t require money that can still make an impact.
-We’ve created a volunteer waitlist that you can join to support our work, whether you’re in Minneapolis, Milwaukee, or Iowa.
+We’ve created a volunteer list that you can join to support our work, whether you’re in Minneapolis, Milwaukee, or Iowa.

 4. Make kits or fundraise for those experiencing homelessness in your neighborhood